vostok/hercules/hercules-elastic-sink/README.md

 `sink.sender.elastic.index.resolver.index.name` - static index name if index policy `STATIC` is used

 `sink.sender.elastic.index.resolver.index.path` - the optional path of the tag with index name.
 Should be valid HPath if present.
-Index policy should be `ILM` or `DAYILY`
+Index policy should be `ILM` or `DAILY`

 `sink.sender.elastic.index.resolver.index.tags` - the optional tags to build index name if no stored index name from above setting.
 Each tag definition should be a valid HPath.
 Tag is optional if HPath ends with `?`.
-Index policy should be `ILM` or `DAYILY`
+Index policy should be `ILM` or `DAILY`

 ##### Format Settings
 `sink.sender.elastic.format.timestamp.enable` - should use event timestamp as field when send to Elastic, default value: `true`